void

 Královská 18 was a street address in Smíchov, now Zborovská 489/52.

-The street got its current name from battle of Zborów in Ukraine (now Zboriv) where on 2 July 1917, the Czechoslovak Brigade for the first time fought k.u.k.
+The street got its current name from the battle of Zborów in Ukraine (now Zboriv), where on 2 July 1917, the Czechoslovak Brigade for the first time fought the k.u.k.
 Wehrmacht.
 See also České legie.

 Quote(s) from the novel